unified-font-object/ufoNormalizer/README.md

 Now, each time you commit, all `.ufo`s in your Git project will be normalized before being recorded by Git.

+Because this hook is within the immediate project, this configuration will only apply to the immediate project.
+You will need to update each project to use this Git hook to normalize UFOs elsewhere.
+If you wish for this hook to be added to all future git projects, you can [configure a global git template](https://coderwall.com/p/jp7d5q/create-a-global-git-commit-hook).
+However, this approach probably doesn't make sense if you work on projects that don't involve UFO files.

 ### Enabling RoboFont's preference for normalizing on save

 If you are working within RoboFont, you can set it to normalize UFOs on save.